philzook58/philzook58.github.io/_posts/2025-01-06-python_sat.md

 date: 2025-01-06
 ---

+SAT solving is kind of too big a topic for one post.
+Here is some discussion, programs and links

 The abilities of SAT solvers exploded in performance in the 1990s and have continued to make quite nice gains every year since.

 Here is a chart comparing the performance of the SAT competition winners from the last 25 years.
 Quite an increase!